nus-cs2103-AY2324S2/ip/docs/README.md

 Here is a list of basic commands and their usage:
 - `bye`: exits the application.
 - `list`: views the task list.
-- `todo [description]`: creates a todo with a description and adds it to the task list.
+- `todo [desc]`: creates a todo with a description and adds it to the task list.

 ---

 ## Core Features